socalit/Windows11-Xbox-Controller-Wake/README.md

 - Skips the Windows login screen
 - Uses Windows AutoAdminLogon
 - Disables "Require sign-in on wake"
+- Password is masked while typing (not shown on screen)
 - Fully reversible

+## 5. Execution Log (v1.1.0)
+Every action the wizard takes is written to `wizard-log.txt` in the same folder as the script, with timestamps.
+View it from the main menu (Option [7]) or open it in any text editor to review what was changed.

-## 5. Full Revert Menu
+## 6. Full Revert Menu
 Restore everything back to default Windows behavior:
 - Remove Modern Standby override
 - Re-enable password prompts
-- Restore timeouts
+- Restore timeouts (AC and DC)
 - Disable controller wake (where applicable)
 - Disable auto-login settings

-## 6. Intelligent Xbox Wireless Adapter Detection (v1.0.2 hardened)
+## 7. Intelligent Xbox Wireless Adapter Detection (v1.0.2 hardened)
 This wizard uses hardware VID/PID detection for official Microsoft adapters:

 | Adapter | VID | PID |